parcio/haura/docs/betree.md

 deallocations and is also responsible for tracking the number of blocks distributed (Space Accounting).

+To keep track of specific locations of allocated blocks, or free ranges of blocks rather, bitmaps are used.
+Wrapped around `SegmentAllocator`s, these can be used to allocate block ranges at any position in a specific `SegmentId` or request specific allocations at given offsets.

+`SegementId`s refer to 1 GiB large ranges of blocks on a storage tier, though the Id is unique over all storage tiers.

+#### Copy on Write

+The Data Management Layer is also responsible to handle copy on write preservation.
+This is handle by checking if any snapshots of the dataset contain the afflicted node (via `Generation`), if this is the case the `dead_list` contained in the root tree is updated, to contain the storage location of the old version of the node on the next sync.

 ### Storage Pool

 As the abstraction over specific hardware types and raid configurations the data management unit interacts for all IO operation with the storage pool layer.
 Notable here is the division of the layer into (of course) storage tiers, `Vdev` and `LeafVdevs`.
 There are 4 storage tiers available (`FASTEST`,`FAST`,`SLOW`,`SLOWEST`) with each at maximum 1024 `Vdev`s.
 Each